scottrlarson/profession/content/home/rates.md

 ## Payment Terms

 **Ongoing service rates are determined by the immediacy, or the day/time a service is requested.
-Services that require a faster turn-around time are higher than services that can wait.
-If you require a specific service, check my project based services in the main menu of my website.**
+Services that require a faster turn-around time are priced higher than services that can wait.
+I also offer flat rates, price ranges and quotes for project based services.
+For in-shop services, if you require a more specific out-the-door cost and want to know more about what kinds of services I offer, check the main menu of my website.**

 **I offer discounts for Senior Citizens, Non-profits, Non-business Residential, and Homeless customers for all my services upon request.
 [Call, Text or Visit](#contact) my office for more info.**

-**I accept cash, check, or credit card via paypal using the mobile app, or online website.Payments are due before the device is released, or before I leave the service location.
+**I accept cash, check, or credit card via paypal using the mobile app, or online website.
+Payments are due before the device is released, or before I leave the service location.
 The exception is if I have an on-going relationship with you as the business owner to provide a service, or I draw up a proposal/quote for an on-going project.
-In this case the max time for payments is two weeks.
+In this case the max payment cycle is two weeks.
 Please be prepared to pay me for my time after the work requested is complete.
-Not having the proper payment method, or amount may halt any work in progress, prevent me from starting any work, or prevent you from picking up your device.
-Payments that are late incur a $0.50 charge per day.**
+Not having the proper payment method, or amount, may halt any work in progress, prevent me from starting any work, or prevent you from picking up your device.
+Payments that are late incur a $0.50 charge per day and payments late over 30 days has a %20 fee of the total cost of the service (On top of the daily fee) per month.**

 **I only provide services directly to individuals/people, and individuals/people who operate small operations with 10 or less employees.**